GibbsConsulting/django-plotly-dash/README.md

 that will be imported into the Django process before any model or template tag attempts to use it.
 The example Django application in the demo subdirectory achieves this through an import in the main `urls.py` file; any `views.py` would also be sufficient.

+Whilst this example allows for the direct use of existing `Dash` applications, it does not provide for the sharing or updating of internal state.
+The [online documentation](https://django-plotly-dash.readthedocs.io/en/latest/) provides details on using these and other additional features.

+## Development

+The `make_env` script sets up the development environment, and pulls in the packages specified in the `dev_requirements.txt` file.
+The `check_code` script invokes the test suite (using `pytest`) as well as invoking `pylint` on both the package and the associated demo.